rotki/docs/usage-guides/utilities/help.md

 - **Discord** - Join the community and get support
 - **Github** - Review the code and open issues
 - **Twitter / X** - Follow for updates

+When you run rotki in a browser, for example the docker deployment, two more entries appear at the bottom of the menu.
+The desktop app does not show them here.

 - **About** - Version information, including the data directory currently in use
 - **Browser Log** - Download the browser log file